beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/quickstart.md

 To create a Begin account, simply click the `Login` button on the [Begin home page](https://begin.com), and authorize it with GitHub.
 That's all!

-> Begin only requests the permissions it needs to operate with GitHub, and does not concern itself with any of your other repositories.
+> Begin only requests the permissions it needs to work with GitHub, and does not access any of your other repositories.

 ## Creating an app